oscar-system/Singular.jl/docs/src/noncommutative.md

 the strings in `x`.
 The second variant takes the names of the $x_i$ from the first row of the matrix and the names of the $\partial_i$ from the second row of the matrix.
 Note that the functionality of this constructor can be achieved with the `GAlgebra` constructor: it is provided only for convience.
+Note also that due to the ordering constraint on G-algebras, the orderings `:neglex`, `:negdeglex`, `:negdevrevlex` are excluded.

 **Examples**